 In today’s online era keeping children away from a screen is a huge challenge for parents.
 However, media also use is not without benefit.
 Smartphones/tablets are becoming essential tools of learning for children nowadays.
-While there are many pros to the online world it is highly addictive and might leave an unfavourable impact on the child’s development.
+While there are many pros to the online world it is highly addictive and might leave an unfavorable impact on the child’s development.
 Irresponsible use of media can lead to harmful tendencies in children.

 Adverse effects of smartphone

 According to studies teens spend about 9 hours a day in front of screens while children (8-12) spend 6 hours.
 The effects of smartphones on children are detrimental.
 Here’s a list of side effects of excessive use of smartphones in children:

 - Delay in social development

 - Attention and hearing issues

 - Problems of the nervous system

 It is a daunting task to keep your children away from gadgets, it may result in withdrawal symptoms including low appetite and temper tantrums.

 Here are 14 creative ways to break your child’s smartphone addiction: